Five reasons why it’s good to cut down trees

 Nightjar sitting on a nest on the ground

-5. To create other habitats
+5. Creating other habitats

-We have been working hard to protect and restore other habitats across England.
+We've been working hard to protect and restore other habitats across England.
 We are proud that almost one fifth of our landscapes are types of open spaces managed primarily for wildlife.
 Open habitat is important for a range of species including this well-camouflaged nightjar, which is a bird that chooses to nest on the ground rather than in trees.

 We manage landscapes to provide the best balance of benefits for people, nature and the economy.
 Sometimes this means removing existing trees or choosing not to replant after harvesting timber, where this benefits the environment.
 This helps to restore important habitat like heathland, peatland and wetland areas.